 Mobility aids and assistive devices

 Accessibility goes a long way.
-Providing walking aids like canes and walkers can offer patients a safe way to move about the room.
-Sensors alerting staff of a patient’s movements can also prevent risky scenarios.
+Providing walking aids like canes and walkers can offer residents a safe way to move about the room.
+Sensors alerting staff of a resident’s movements can also prevent risky scenarios.

-Educating patients and their families about fall risks and prevention strategies empowers them to take an active role in reducing falls.
+Educating residents of senior care facilities and their families about fall risks and prevention strategies empowers them to take an active role in reducing falls.

 Why Risk Reduction Still Falls Short